papatekken/design-pattern-java-example/README.md

 # design-pattern-java-examples-easy-understand
-Try to build a collection of Design pattern examples in Java, preparing few examples for each pattern to help myself understand the concept more.
+Try to build a collection of Design pattern examples in Java, I am going to prepare few examples for each pattern.
+With this process to help myself understand more about the concept.

 ## What is design patterns
-Software design pattern is a reuseable solution for common occuring problems.
-So that you dont have to reinvent the wheel everytime.
+- Software design pattern is a reuseable solution for common occuring problems.
-Design pattern is not invented but identified/spotted/found.
+- Design pattern is not invented but identified/spotted/found.
+- So that when encounter similar problem, you dont have to reinvent the wheel everytime.

 ## Types of design patterns
 The design patterns are usually categorized into 3  sub-classifications, based on type of problem the design pattern can be solved.

-### Creational
+- Creational
-### Structual
+- Structual
-### Behavioral
+- Behavioral

 ## Sources